AttriCtrl: Fine-Grained Control of Aesthetic Attribute Intensity in Diffusion Models: Method

-\textbf{Brightness} is estimated in the HSV (Hue, Saturation, Value) color space.
-Specifically, we extract the Value channel, which directly corresponds to perceived brightness, and compute its mean pixel intensity normalized by 255—the maximum possible value in 8-bit encoding.
-This yields a raw value of the brightness attribute in the range $[0,1]$, where 0 indicates complete darkness and 1 indicates maximum brightness.
-Formally, for an image $I$ , the brightness intensity value is defined as:
+\textbf{Direct Estimation.} \textit{Brightness} is estimated in the HSV (Hue, Saturation, Value) color space.
+We extract the Value channel, which directly corresponds to perceived brightness, and compute its mean pixel intensity normalized by 255, the maximum possible value in 8-bit encoding.
+This produces a raw brightness value within the range $[0,1]$, where $0$ indicates complete darkness and $1$ indicates maximum brightness.
+Formally, for an image $I$, the brightness intensity value is defined as:

-where $ v_{i,j} $ denotes the value channel of the pixel $ (i, j) $ in the HSV representation, and $ H $, $ W $ are the height and width of the image, respectively.
+where $v_{i,j}$ denotes the value channel of the pixel $(i, j)$ in the HSV representation, and $H$, $W$ are the height and width of the image, respectively.

-For \textbf{detail}, we measure visual complexity through the Shannon entropy of the image's grayscale intensity distribution.
-First, the image is converted to grayscale to eliminate chromatic variations and emphasize structural content.
-A histogram over 256 levels is computed and normalized into a probability distribution.
-The raw value of the detail intensity is then given by the entropy of this distribution: